Figueira da Foz travel guide: flea markets & Atlantic beaches

-A Morning at the Mercado: Flea Markets & Vintage Finds
+Morning at the Mercado in Figueira da Foz: Flea Markets and Secondhand Finds

 Every Saturday and Sunday, the Feira de Velharias takes over Praça General Freire de Andrade: a broad, leafy square that feels like the center of small-town life.
 Get there around 9 am if you want first pick of the good stuff before the sun gets too high and the heat sets in.
 Even then, there’s no rush; people here take their time, and you can too.